You must have at least one access node for Kubernetes. For faster backups and restores, you can add more access nodes.

 Automatic Load Balancing Across Access Nodes

-Kubernetes protection will be coordinated and performed by the Commvault access nodes.
-In environments where a firewall exists between your access nodes and the Kubernetes cluster, the following ports are required to be open:
+If a firewall exists between the Kubernetes access nodes and the Kubernetes cluster, the following port must be open:

 Note: The default port of kube-apiserver is 443.
 To validate your cluster, run the following command on your API server: